Small changes add up

 Think about a simple goal, say "take a walk, each day".
-In the way we have stated the goal, there is no anchor for how long to walk for, when, where or with whom to walk.
-It's simply, walk or don't walk, each day.
-Over time you will be able to judge if there is an improvement in your daily walking.
-You will not need to quantify it, or provide a percentage improvement, but you will have a clear sense of whether you've made a small, medium or large improvement since the last benchmark.
+In the way we have stated this goal, there is no rule for how long to walk for, when, where or with whom.
+It's simply, walk each day.
+Over time you will be able to judge if there's an improvement in your daily walking.
+You will not need to quantify it, or provide a percentage improvement, but you should have a clear sense of whether you've made a small, medium or large improvement in your walking since the last benchmark.

-If you have a strong sense of walking better/more, it will likely be accompanied by some improvement in your overall self-rating of fitness, and other changes that you notice.
+If you have a strong sense of walking better/more, that will likely be accompanied by some improvement in your overall self-rating of fitness, and other changes that you can notice.

-Think about a gradual improvement in your veggie eating, and how much better that makes you feel in general.
+Again, think about a gradual improvement in your veggie eating, and how much better that would make you feel in general.

 All of that probably adds up to some big changes in your health and wellness, especially over longer periods of time.